M1ralai/tcp/README.md

-clone this epo to the folder you want open this folder in terminal
+clone this repo to the folder you want open this folder in terminal

 go run cmd/main/main.go